reykjalin/todui/README.md

 # Todo

-A TUI app for managing todo lists.
+A filesystem based TUI app for managing todo lists.
 The [`.todo` file specification](./SPECIFICATION.md) was created to fit this specific implementation.

 ## Build instructions